Key takeaways

 Online education market is growing rapidly.
 Users learn foreign languages, get certificates in new professions and pass exams online.
 What features help them achieve their goals?

 In iZumator, the platform for online education developed by Purrweb, we made a range of roles with different access.
-Student, mentor, assistant, admin and supervisor each have their own pack of features (viewing courses, creating groups, checking homework, etc.)
+Student, mentor, assistant, admin and supervisor each have their own pack of features (such as viewing courses, creating groups, and checking homework).

 Fitness and productivity apps